 Many of us live in a primarily mental world where we dissociate from or leave our bodies regularly.
 Research shows that we have complicated, often negative relationships with our physical selves – and for women, the number one source of shame in our lives can often be our bodies.
 Betsy Rippentrop (Heartland Yoga) and Sarah Driscoll (Breathing Room Yoga) will lead a discussion about achieving true acceptance of our bodies and the bodies of others.
 We will shed light on the work behind self-love and the benefits a mindfulness practice can offer while also examining American yoga culture’s ongoing failure to maintain diverse and inclusive spaces.
 A presentation of the All Bodies Belong photography exhibit will be shown in conjunction with this session.
 The exhibit showcases images and stories of body diversity within a yoga practice.
 This event is free and open to the public.

 Members will be creating visual and literary art that is inspired by other works being presented at Witching Hour, as well as the larger festival themes.
 The Englert Theatre gallery space on the second floor will display this visual work, and the literary work will be read onstage on Saturday.
+Individual readers include Nichole Shaw, Skyler Barnes, Nicole Pagliari, and Ellie Zupancic.
+The reading will be hosted by Grace Oeth.
 This event is free and open to the public.

 In her sharp and candid collection of essays, My Time Among the Whites, critically acclaimed writer and first-generation American Jennine Capó Crucet explores the condition of finding herself a stranger in the country where she was born.
 Capó Crucet will read from this new collection which examines the sometimes hopeful, sometimes deeply-flawed ways in which many Americans have learned to adapt, exist, and—in the face of all signals saying otherwise—perhaps even thrive in a country that never imagined them here.
 Her reading will be followed by a discussion and Q&A. This event is free and open to the public.